dwiddo/average-minimum-distance/README.md

 # pdds = [amd.PDD(crystal, 100) for crystal in reader]
 ```

-CifReader accepts some optional parameters, e.g. for removing Hydrogen or handling disorder, [see here for a full list](https://average-minimum-distance.readthedocs.io/en/latest/Reading_cifs.html).
+CifReader accepts some optional parameters, e.g. for removing Hydrogen and handling disorder, [see here for a full list](https://average-minimum-distance.readthedocs.io/en/latest/Reading_cifs.html).

-*CSD Python API only:* CSD crystals can be read via the CSD Python API with ```amd.CSDReader```, [see the documentation for details](https://average-minimum-distance.readthedocs.io/en/latest/Reading_from_the_CSD.html).
+*CSD Python API only:* CSD entries can be accessed via the CSD Python API with ```amd.CSDReader```, [see the documentation for details](https://average-minimum-distance.readthedocs.io/en/latest/Reading_from_the_CSD.html).
 CifReader can accept file formats other than .cif by passing ```reader='ccdc'```.

 ### Comparing by AMD or PDD